 No, it doesn’t.
 Buddhism has no problem with saying that there is order in the universe.
 Order is not the same as justice.
 Justice means that someone makes a judgment.
 It implies a judge who could give the right or wrong judgment.
 It is not like that.
-The causes are beginningless; so if one only looks at this lifetime we cannot explain what happens.
+The causes for what happens are beginningless; so if one only looks at this lifetime, we cannot explain what happens.
 There is order in the long run, structured by cause and effect, but justice introduces a judge, and there is no judge.

 It feels unjust.

 Exactly.
 It feels as though it is random, or as though it should be just, or as though poor me has been given the wrong sentence.
 It does feel like that.
 This is what is so terrible.
 This is what is called an “appearance of true existence.”

 It is impossible for there not to be order in the universe, but if you introduce the idea of justice, it is possible that what happens is unjust.
 With Job, his family died, all these horrible things happened to him, and yet he still had faith in God.
 “Why have you sent this to me if you are compassionate?”
 Then there are theories like God is testing me in order to see if I still believe and still have faith.
 There are all these Judeo-Christian solutions to this contradiction in the system of thinking.

 From the New Testament point of view, Jesus took the sins of the world onto his shoulders so we don’t need to suffer so much to be tested.